-The Social Action Community (SAC) works to actively express our Unitarian Universalist social justice commitment and First Parish mission statement.
-The SAC Board and SAC Director manage the distribution of 7.5% of annual pledge income to local, national and international organizations.
-Currently, the SAC Director’s salary is also supported by the 7.5% of annual pledge income.
+The Social Action community works to actively express our Unitarian Universalist social justice commitment and First Parish mission statement.
+The Social Action Council manages the Social Action Giving Program for local, national and international organizations.

 To learn more about the history of our grants programs, read this report by Dave Dawson and John Lowe, “History and Impact of Social Action Grants, 1968-2010″ [PDF].
 A more recent summary, included in the 2015 report, is available here [PDF].

 If you are interested in joining the Social Action Giving Team or would like more information, please contact Liz Rust at firstname.lastname@example.org.

 In April, the Social Action Council awarded $48,600 in grants to the following applicants.

 |Amnesty International Group 15||Raise awareness of human rights issues, participate in human rights campaigns, and to bring Sister Helen Prejean||$500|

 |AWE||Meals for Rosie’s Place||$1,400|

 |Budget Buddies||Support financial literacy program for 12 to 15 residents at the YWCA Lowell, whose children attending an after-school program||$2,000|

 |Center for Parents and Teachers||Raise awareness about increased use of heroin in Concord and offer tools for parents and others to talk with teens about heroin use.||$500|